DanHouseman/fastbRoot/README.md

-# FastbRoot, an Fastboot Unlock Code Generator
+# FastbRoot, a Fastboot Unlock Code Generator
 (For educational purposes only)

 A simple Bash script that generates and tests unlock codes for devices using `fastboot`.
 It iterates through possible code combinations until the correct unlock code is found.
 The script supports both numeric and alphanumeric codes, and it maintains its state between runs with a device-specific data file.